Varsity Head Coach

 Varsity Assistant Coach

 Coach Conway enters his 9th season at Howard H.S.
 He runs the substitution box, rides/clears and is an assistant offensive coach.
 After graduation from Lycoming, Conway was an assistant coach for the Varsity Boys’ team at Howard.
 The following season, in 2011, he was an assistant coach on the Varsity team at Glenelg H.S. which won the 2A/1A state title.
 He returned back to Howard in 2012 and has remained ever since.
-Conway also coached a Howard County Club Lacrosse team in the summer of 2010 and for numerous years was involved in Hero’s Summer Lacrosse.
-He has been involved with Rock Lacrosse Club the past 4 years as well.
+Conway currently coaches with the Zingos Lacrosse Club as a head coach.
+He is a former Rock Lacrosse Club coach as well.

-Coach Conway played at Glenelg High, while there he was name All-County for his performance on the field.
+Coach Conway played at Glenelg High School, while there he was named All-County for his performance on the field.
+He was also a standout wrestler.
 He played his college ball at Lycoming College in Williamsport, PA.
 While there Shea started on attack for 2 seasons.

 Varsity Assistant Coach